JTnadrooi/Project-Galore/.docs/cost.md

 | !!   | pending recalc.                              |

 > [!NOTE]
-> The "-" is between the `icon` and the `value` to make the copies easier, it has no meaning.
+> The "-" is between the `icon` and the `value` to make the copying easier, it has no meaning.

 ## Basic Resources